ProjektAdLer/MoodleAdlerLMS/README.md

 updates have to be installed manually.

 ### plugins.json
 This file contains a list of plugins that will be automatically installed.
-One entry for the plugin `local_declarativesetup` has to exist, it is used by the setup script!
+Entries for the plugins `local_declarativesetup` and `playbook_adler` have to exist, it is used by the setup script!

 The plugins are expected to be available as simple downloadable file at this location: `<package_repo>/<name>/<version>.zip`.
 Additionally a md5 file has to exist here: `<package_repo>/<name>/<version>.zip.md5`.